 American Transmission Co. and Xcel Energy have plans for a high-voltage transmission line in from the Briggs Road Substation north of La Crosse to northern Dane County that will address electric system reliability issues locally and in the Midwest, provide economic savings and support renewable energy policy.
 The area, from north of La Crosse to northern Dane County, is being considered for the approximately 160- to 180-mile, 345-kilovolt line.

 American Transmission Co. and Xcel Energy are jointly developing the Badger Coulee Transmission Line Project.
 Xcel Energy is a major U.S. electricity and natural gas company, with retail operations in eight Western and Midwestern states, including Wisconsin.
 American Transmission Co. is a Wisconsin-based transmission-only utility that owns, operates, builds and maintains transmission facilities in portions of Wisconsin, Michigan, Minnesota and Illinois.

 A multi-benefit project

 Studies indicate that the Badger Coulee Transmission Line Project is a multi-benefit project that would deliver benefits to Wisconsin and the Midwest region in three important ways:

 Improve electric system reliability locally and regionally

 - Better enable Wisconsin to import power

-- Offset the need for approximately $160 million in lower voltage upgrades in western Wisconsin communities
+- Offset the need for approximately $160 million to $180 million in lower voltage upgrades in western Wisconsin communities

 - Alleviate stability issues on regional transmission grid